-Athletic Recruiting and NCAA Eligibility
+Athletic Recruiting & NCAA Eligibility

 The NCAA has specific course credit requirements in order for a student to participate in collegiate athletics.

 Therefore, if you aspire to play Division I athletics, you should be mindful of the NCAA course requirements below.
 Since these course requirements must be satisfied in the first four years of high school, Division I-minded students who have repeated a year of high school should be extra vigilant and review the information below.
-Pat Moriarity will assist you by reviewing your transcripts and advising the appropriate course of action.
-In the meantime, please review your credits and courses before contacting Mr. Moriarity so that your discussions can be more focused and efficient.
-Most questions about eligibility are answered in the Guide for College-Bound Student-Athlete.
+Mr. Moriarty will assist you by reviewing your transcripts and advising the appropriate course of action.
+In the meantime, please review your credits and courses before contacting Mr. Moriarty so that your discussions can be more focused and efficient.

 Overview of NCAA Eligibility